ChaosiumInc/QuestWorlds/markdown/QuestWorlds_Quickstart.md

 We flag some mechanics as Optional.

-The Questworlds engine is intended to be rules-lite, so we distinguish between the core mechanics, and optional ones.
+The QuestWorlds engine is intended to be rules-lite, so we distinguish between the core mechanics, and optional ones.

 A rule in an optional section can  be ommitted.
 Variation is possible, whilst retaining the feel of QuestWorlds.
 Optional rules provide more detailed or complex options.
 They add depth, but at the cost of speed of play.